barsoom/banktools-de/README.md

 You can provide a local path if you want.

-This will overwrite the local data file, which should ship with the gem.
+This will overwrite the data file in the code repository.

 Updates appear to ship for periods of 3 months, provided the month before a period starts.
 We've seen these periods:
 * 2013-09-09 - 2013-12-08